-Credit Agreement, Debt Covenants, and Commercial Paper
+Credit Agreement and Debt Covenants

-We have in place and available a \$750 million, five-year credit agreement expiring in 2016, which provides for borrowings at prevailing rates and includes covenants.
-We had no amounts outstanding under this facility at December 31, 2014 and 2013, and we are in compliance with all of its covenants.
+We have in place and available a \$750 million, five-year credit agreement which provides for borrowings at prevailing rates and includes covenants.
+In May 2016, we renewed our agreement, extending the facility until May 2021.
+We had no amounts outstanding under this facility at December 31, 2016 and 2015, and we are in compliance with all of its covenants.